-147 of the wells were drilled on the PR Spring Property.
+The 5,930 acre PR Spring Property is the primary area on which the Company has focused its exploration and development activities.
+The Company completed a 147 hole coring program on the PR Spring Property in 2011.
 55 wells were drilled to a 2.5 acre high-density spacing and 92 wells were drilled to a 40 acre spacing.
 Results from the 55 well high-density portion of the drilling program are being used for final design of the Company's 213 acre PR Spring Mine Development.

-The Company drilled 33 holes in the 26,075 acre Cedar Camp and NW Project Areas.
-The log and assay results will be correlated to existing geological information such that the Company will be able to more clearly estimate the potential resource on this land.
+In 2012, the Company drilled an additional 37 infill core holes in the most prospective future pit areas outside of the permitted mine plan area.
+Core lithology, electric log and assay results were correlated to existing geological information such that the Company was able to more clearly estimate the potential resource in these pit areas and advance mine plan designs.

 US Oil Sands is currently actively engaged in the development of its first mining and extraction project at the PR Spring Property.
-The Company has engaged consulting engineering firms to design the mine and extraction equipment and expects to initiate field work in 2012 and complete construction in 2013.
+The Company has engaged consulting engineering firms to design the mine and extraction equipment and expects to initiate field work in late 2013 and complete construction in 2014.
 The Company has also initiated additional exploitation assessment for potential expansion of the PR Spring Project and other developments that may be planned for the PR Spring Property.
-Additional exploration assessment has also been undertaken on the Cedar Camp and NW Project Areas.